-During the second quarter of 2018 our assets delivered an excellent average daily net production performance at the high end of our CMD guidance of 34,900 boepd, six percent higher than our first quarter production.
-Given the strong first half performance, we are revising our full year 2018 average production guidance range from 30,000 to 34,000 boepd to 32,500 to 34,000 boepd net to IPC.
+During the third quarter of 2018 our assets delivered average daily net production of 35,200 boepd which was at the high end of our revised guidance.
+Given the strong year to date performance of 34,400 boepd, we expect our full year 2018 average production to be delivered at or above the high end of our latest guidance of 32,500 to 34,000 boepd net to IPC.

-Production in Canada of 24,000 boepd during the second quarter of 2018 was ahead of our high case CMD guidance and ten percent above our first quarter production, driven partially by the first full quarter of production contribution in Canada as the acquisition completed on January 5, 2018.
-In addition, excellent facility uptime performance, a recovery in gas production as the warmer weather arrived and increased gas optimization activity contributed to the outperformance.
+Production in Canada of almost 25,000 boepd during the third quarter of 2018 was ahead of expectation and 9 percent above our first half production, driven by excellent facility uptime performance and the successful delivery of gas optimization activities.